5 fun drawing games for kids that spark creativity and connection

 - Set the timer for one minute.
 Every participant gets one minute to start a drawing by adding a few elements on the paper.

 - When the timer dings every participant passes their drawing to the person who sits next to them on the table.
-Every participant will have a new drawing in front of them, and the timer starts again for one minute.
+The timer starts again for one minute.

 - Repeat these steps for several rounds and give all participants a few opportunities to add elements to all the drawings.
 Get creative and have fun!